buenavista62/BCC22_new/README.md

     }
 ```

-The contract was compiled, deployed, and verified using [*hardhat*](https://hardhat.org/) on the Polygon Mumbai Testnet.
-Infura was used as an API provider to connect to the Polygon Mumbai Testnet.
+The contract was compiled, deployed, and verified using [*hardhat*](https://hardhat.org/) on the Polygon Mumbai testnet.
+Infura was used as an API provider to connect to the Polygon Mumbai testnet.

 **Contract Address:**  0x5F2e8a39C08EE760Fb97247f5e446C0E67296D2e